-With regards to the legal regulations, it is quite surprising that it is not currently a mandatory requirement for a landlord letting property in England (Scotland have different views on Electrical Safety) to have a current Electrical Installation Condition Report (EICR) certificate in place unless you are letting HMO.
+With regards to the legal regulations, it is quite surprising that it’s not currently a mandatory requirement for a landlord letting property in England to have a current Electrical Installation Condition Report (EICR) certificate in place unless you are letting HMO.

 An Electrical Installation Condition Report, commonly known as an EICR or Fixed Wiring Test, involves having an qualified expert inspect and test the main wiring system of an electrical installation in a property.

-This testing is important as such installations naturally deteriorate with age, and this can lead to serious hazards in any environment.
+This testing is important because installations naturally deteriorate with age, and this can lead to serious hazards in any environment.
 The deterioration is due to factors such as accidental damage, wear and tear, natural corrosion, overuse, and even the impact of environmental influences.

 It can be very easy to take electricity for granted inside a property; we simply flick a switch and the power activates no matter what we need it for.